 Challenge 3 – Inter-company Transactions in Financial Consolidations

 If an organization has multiple operating organizations, there may be transactions that occur between the organizations.
 An “arm’s length” transaction is defined as the buyers and sellers acting independently and in their own self–interest without any influence from any other party.
-Because both organizations are owned by the same owner, this invalidates the concept of not being influenced by another party.
+Because both organizations are owned by the same parent company, this invalidates the concept of not being influenced by another party.
 The owners could dictate terms in related party transactions.

 Solution – Financial Consolidation System